 May 6, 1937

-A blonde woman standing underneath the ship turns and runs as it falls.
+A blonde woman standing underneath the passenger airship Hindenburg turns and runs as it falls from the sky.
 She’s quickly overtaken by the flames.
 It’s kind of show creator Eric Kripke’s thing.

 Professor Lucy S. Preston walks out of a lecture hall to learn she’s been denied tenure.
 Her younger sister Amy tells her to quit and go somewhere she’s wanted.
 Lucy isn’t ready to walk away from the history department their dying mother built.
 It’s her legacy.
 “So, what?
 I should just throw my whole future away?”
 Amy tells her sister to stop worrying about disappointing their mother.

 Because time travel.